knowledgepixels/nanodash/README.md

 Nanobench
 =========

-A client to browse and publish nanopublications.
+Nanobench is a client to browse and publish nanopublications.

 ## Online Instances